BREAKING: South Dakota AG barred from future office after impeachment

+Ravnsborg, a first-term Republican who only recently announced he wouldn't seek reelection, showed little emotion as senators convicted him first of committing a crime that caused someone's death.
+They then delivered another guilty verdict on a malfeasance charge that alleged he misled investigators and misused his office.

 Ravnsborg told a 911 dispatcher the night of the crash that he might have struck a deer or other large animal, and has said he didn’t know he struck a man — 55-year-old Joseph Boever — until he returned to the scene the next morning.
-Criminal investigators said they didn’t believe some of Ravnsborg’s statements..
+Criminal investigators said they didn’t believe some of Ravnsborg’s statements, and several senators made clear they didn't either.

-The Republican-controlled Senate voted to convict Ravnsborg, a Republican, of committing crimes that caused someone’s death, and malfeasance for misleading law enforcement and abusing the powers of his office.

-Ravnsborg’s face showed little emotion as the vote on the first article of impeachment went down to the final senator’s vote and passed with the minimum needed for conviction.
-He held his hand over his mouth as he had for much of the trial, then wrote a note on a notepad in his lap.
+“There's no question that was a lie,” said Sen. Lee Schoenbeck, the chamber's top-ranking Republican.
+“This person ran down an innocent South Dakotan.”

 People are also reading…